-The patterns of temperature and precipitation for the Placerville PPSA are typical of sites with similar latitudes and elevations on the western slope of the Sierra Nevada foothills: Hot and dry summer months with little or no precipitation, and conversely, cool moister conditions with a clear majority of the precipitation in the winter months.
+The patterns of temperature and precipitation for the Placerville PSA are typical of sites with similar latitudes and elevations on the western slope of the Sierra Nevada foothills: Hot and dry summer months with little or no precipitation, and conversely, cool moister conditions with a clear majority of the precipitation in the winter months.
 Precipitation is generally in the form of rainfall in the western portions of the project area with a potential for snowfall above an elevation of 3,000' AMSL in the eastern portions.
-Monthly summaries for high and low temperatures and inches of precipitation are presented in Table GS-1 and Figure GA-3 below.
-This climatological information was the principal consideration when creating the "fire season"/"non-fire season" categorization used in guiding the inputs in the two LANDFIRE wildfire behavior modeling runs.
-This correspondence is clearly evident when the shading convention used throughout this assessment (red shading for "fire season"-associated information) is applied in Table GS-1.
-Lastly, typical rainfall intensity (2-year 1-hour rainfall measured in hundredths of an inch) is in the 60 to 80 range which is considered to be in the "High" to "Extreme" categories as used in CAL FIRE's Estimated Surface Soil Erosion Hazard rating procedure.
+Monthly summaries for high and low temperatures and inches of precipitation are presented in Table GS-1 and Figure GA-3 below3.
+This climatological information was the principal consideration when creating the "fire season" categorization used in guiding the inputs in the two LandFire4 wildfire behavior modeling runs.
+This correspondence is clearly evident when the shading convention used throughout this assessment (red shading for "fire season"-associated information and bright green for the "non-fire season"-associated information) is applied in Table GS-1.
+Lastly, typical rainfall intensity (2-year 1-hour rainfall measured in hundredths of an inch) is in the 60 to 80 range which is considered to be in the "High" to "Extreme" categories as used in CAL FIRE's Estimated Surface Soil Erosion Hazard rating procedure5.